-Gennaro's Five North Square in Boston's North End Being Sold to Owner of Ward 8
+Update: Gennaro's Five North Square in Boston's North End to Become North Square Oyster

 A mainstay for Italian-American food in the North End of Boston is changing hands, and it looks like the menu will change as well--though everything else should stay the same.